 To Configure a Setting, do the following:

-- Select the desired node where you want to configure settings in the Navigator pane (View > Navigator > desired node).
-For instance, select the All Targets node if you want to configure Settings Globally, or select an individual instance node if you'd like to configure Settings specific to just that instance.
+1. Select the desired node where you want to configure settings in the Navigator pane (View > Navigator > desired node).
+For example, select the All Targets node if you want to configure Settings Globally, or select an individual instance node if you'd like to configure Settings specific to that instance.